w3c/openscreenprotocol/control_protocol.md

 - `NUM_CONNECTIONS` is an unsigned 2-byte integer that holds the number of presentation connections that are in a `connected` state.
 If omitted, this field is zero.
-- `TITLE_LOCALE` is is a 64-byte, zero terminated ASCII value with the BCP-47 language code of the friendly name.
+- `TITLE_LOCALE` is is a 64-byte, zero terminated ASCII value with the BCP-47
+  language code of the friendly name.
 If it is shorter than 64 bytes, it should be right-padded by zeroes.
-If omitted, it is all zeros.
+If the presentation title omitted, it is all zeros.
 - `TITLE_LENGTH` is a 2-byte positive unsigned integer with the length of `TITLE_CONTENT`.
-If omitted, this is zero.
+If the presentation title is omitted, this is zero.
 - `TITLE_CONTENT` is a valid UTF-8 encoded string with the [title of the presentation document](https://html.spec.whatwg.org/multipage/semantics.html#the-title-element).
   It is exactly `TITLE_LENGTH` bytes in length.
 If the presentation title is